With immediate effect we will no longer be offering notarial & document services. Please see "Notice" section.

-The British Embassy Tokyo can provide a range of notarial and documentary services for British nationals in Japan.
+The British Embassy Tokyo can provide a limited range of notarial and documentary services for British nationals in Japan.

 You must make an appointment for each service.
 Use the links after each service to make an appointment.